-The Priority Research Centre for Geotechnical and Materials Modelling develops new models and innovative computational methods for predicting the behaviour of geomaterials, metals and composites.
+The Priority Research Centre for Geotechnical Science and Engineering develops new models and innovative computational methods for predicting the behaviour of geomaterials, metals and composites.
 Advanced computational methods, coupled with laboratory and field testing are key tools in this pursuit.

 The Centre combines two of Australia's leading research teams in their own areas: the Geotechnical Research Group and the Diffusion in Solids Group.
 Although these groups study problems at different length scales, they are united in their aim to develop material models that accurately describe the macroscopic behaviour of a wide range of materials.